-With so many popular all-inclusive resorts, guests take most meals at hotel restaurants—which are generally quite good, and in some cases, exceptional.
-It's fun when vacationing, however, to try some of the local restaurants, as well—for lunch when sightseeing or for a special night out.
+Guests at St. Lucia’s many popular all-inclusive resorts take most meals at hotel restaurants—which are generally quite good and in some cases exceptional—but it's fun when vacationing to try some of the local restaurants as well—for lunch when sightseeing or for a special night out.

 What to Wear: Dress on St. Lucia is casual but conservative.
 Shorts are usually fine during the day, but bathing suits and immodest clothing are frowned upon anywhere but at the beach.
-In the evening the mood is casually elegant, but even the fanciest places generally expect only a collared shirt and long pants for men and a sundress or slacks for women.
+Nude or topless sunbathing is prohibited.
+In the evening, the mood is casually elegant, but even the fanciest places generally expect only a collared shirt and long pants for men and a sundress or slacks for women.

 The top 25 places we think should be on every traveler's radar this year.More

 View deals in St. Lucia for vacation packages, hotels, airfare, and more from our partners!More